 In order to achieve these goals, the Plan focuses on addressing profound racial inequities and other disparities in risks and experiences of homelessness in California.
-For each goal, Cal ICH aims to reduce the overrepresentation of these populations among people experiencing homelessness, especially Black or African American, Native American or Indigenous, and Native Hawaiian or Pacific Islander communities.
-The Council recognizes that unique strategies may be needed to enable these different populations to reach these high-level goals.
-Therefore, for each goal, Cal ICH will disaggregate data by racial and ethnic group to understand inequities in access to services and housing that need to be addressed.
+For each goal, the State aims to reduce the overrepresentation of these populations among people experiencing homelessness, especially Black or African American, Native American or Indigenous, and Native Hawaiian or Pacific Islander communities.
+For each goal, the state will disaggregate data by racial and ethnic group to understand inequities in access to services and housing that need to be addressed.